robinucar/Makersbnb/README.md

 	So that I can guarantee my bnb property/space will be booked on as many nights as possible,

 	I want booking to be available until/unless a user has CONFIRMED their booking request..

+## USER STORY 8

+  As a propety owener,

+  So that only I can see my listed spaces.

+  I want to sign up and have a unique log-in.